 Recording Terminal sessions may help in several cases.
 You can use those recording sessions to document everything that you did in Terminal and save them for future reference.
 You can use them to demonstrate different Linux commands and its use cases to your juniors, students and anyone who are willing to Learn Linux.
 Luckily, we have many tools to record Terminal sessions in Unix-like operating systems.
-We already have featured some of the tools/commands which helps you to record the Terminal sessions in the past.
+We already have covered some of the tools/commands which helps you to record the Terminal sessions in the past.
 You can go through them in the links given below.

 - How To Record Everything You Do In Terminal